georgexyz19/georgexyz.com/content/posts/pelican-bootstrap-website.md

 [pexels.com](https://www.pexels.com/),
 which is a very nice website for free photos.
 The icons on the Projects page are from [pixabay.com](https://pixabay.com/), and are modified with GIMP.
 The favicon is generated and downloaded from [favicon.io website](https://favicon.io/).
+Some vector graphics are downloaded from [openclipart.org](https://openclipart.org/).

 ### Invoke Package